most4f4/Unix-programming/4- Message Queue Server Client - Multi threading, Mutex/README.md

 ```

 ![Compilation and Server Start](screenshots/img1.png)

-_Successful compilation + Server initialization and waiting for client connections_
+_Server initialization and waiting for client connections_

 ### 3. Start All Clients